-\section{Discussion}
+\subsection{Discussion}

 This study advances epidemic control through a novel analysis of non-pharmaceutical interventions (NPIs).
-We developed a dynamic model that captures the competition between disease transmission and NPIs, establishing a universal critical contact tracing period, $\tau_c$, functionally linked to the basic reproduction number, $R_0$.
-The model quantifies the synergy between test-trace-quarantine and social distancing, which tracks the epidemic’s trajectory from a high-risk to a non-outbreak state.
-In the case study of Shenzhen, we demonstrate that contact tracing alone can contain diseases with $R_0 < 2.12$ (95\% CI 2.07–2.16), covering 43.33\% of known infectious diseases.
-With social distancing reducing $\bar{k}_{+}$ from 177.64 to 51.14, containment extends to $R_0 < 7.82$ (95\% CI 7.70–7.93), encompassing 86.67\% of major pathogens without extensive PCR testing.
+We developed a dynamic model that captures the competition between disease transmission and NPIs, establishing an operational critical contact tracing period, $\tau_c$, functionally linked to the basic reproduction number, $R_0$.
+The model quantifies the synergy between test-trace-quarantine and social distancing, which tracks the epidemic's trajectory from a high-risk to a non-outbreak state.
+In the case study of Shenzhen, we demonstrate that contact tracing alone can contain diseases with 3.10 (95\% CI 3.01--3.17).
+With strong social distancing reducing $\bar{k}_+$ from 177.64 to 51.14, containment extends to 12.88 (95\% CI 12.33--13.37), without extensive PCR testing (table~\ref{tab:assumptionC}).

-Our findings extend prior NPI research \cite{kraemer2020effect, hellewell2020feasibility, merler2015spatiotemporal,lai2020effect} by elucidating operational dynamics at unprecedented resolution.
-Unlike models assuming uniform transmission \cite{keeling2011modeling}, our probabilistic framework accounts for variable tracing efficiency, mirroring field observations in Singapore and New Zealand \cite{wang2021policy,cumming2022going}.
-The strategy diverges from PCR-reliant approaches, resonating with budget-friendly policies in Japan and Australia before import-driven disruptions \cite{wang2021policy,stobart2022australia}.
-For policymakers, the $\bar{k}_+$–$\tau$ plot offers a dynamic tool to monitor and adjust NPIs, critical in resource-constrained settings.
-In regions with higher tracing miss rates, contact tracing alone controls diseases with $R_0^c$.
+Our findings extend prior NPI research~\cite{kraemer2020effect,hellewell2020feasibility,merler2015spatiotemporal,lai2020effect} by elucidating operational dynamics at unprecedented resolution.
+Unlike models assuming uniform transmission~\cite{keeling2011modeling}, our probabilistic framework accounts for variable tracing efficiency, mirroring field observations in Singapore and New Zealand~\cite{wang2021policy,cumming2022going}.
+The strategy diverges from PCR-reliant approaches, resonating with budget-friendly policies in Japan and Australia before import-driven disruptions~\cite{wang2021policy,stobart2022australia}.
+For policymakers, the $\bar{k}_+$--$\tau$ plot offers a dynamic tool to monitor and adjust NPIs, critical in resource-constrained settings.
+In regions with higher tracing missing rates, contact tracing alone controls diseases with $R_0^c$.
 These results suggest that rapid tracing infrastructure, paired with adaptive distancing, can mitigate outbreaks in early phases, reducing reliance on costly measures like mass lockdowns.
 Policymakers should invest in scalable tracing systems and public compliance campaigns, particularly for culturally diverse regions, to maximize NPI efficacy while preserving societal functions.